Quantum-Classical Transitions in Complex Networks: Introduction

-where $k$ is the node degree and $\gamma$ is a parameter usually in the range $\left ( 2,3 \right )$.
-A notable consequence is that, in these networks, only few nodes (called hubs) have a big number of links.
-The evolutionary process of networks has been studied by many authors, often resorting to theoretical physics.
-For the sake of brevity, let us cite only few.
-Bianconi and Barabasi Ref.~[\onlinecite{bianconi01}] compared Bose-Einstein Condensation phenomena (BEC) to winner-takes-all policies; Bianconi Ref.~[\onlinecite{bianconi02}] discussed the symmetric construction of bosonic and fermionic networks, asserting that the former networks are scale-free and the latter are growing Calay trees.
-Kriukov et al. Ref.~[\onlinecite{krioukov01}] developed a geometric framework to study the structure and functions of complex networks, interpreting edges as non-interacting fermions whose energies are hyperbolic distances between nodes.
-Shen Yi et al. Ref.~[\onlinecite{shen01}] discussed an inverse approach to network evolution defining a relation with their model and Fermi-Dirac statistics.
-Baronchelli et al. Ref.~[\onlinecite{baronchelli01}] defined a framework using bosonic reaction-diffusion processes, with the aim of analysing dynamical systems on complex networks.
-Perseguers et al. Ref.~[\onlinecite{perseguers01}] developed a model of quantum complex networks, drawing a link between the field of complex networks and that of quantum computing.
+where $k$ is the node degree, $c$ is a normalizing constant and $\gamma$ is a parameter of the distribution known as the scaling parameter.
+The scaling parameter usually lies in the range $\left [ 2,3 \right ]$.
+A notable consequence is that, in these networks, only few nodes (called hubs) have many links.
+The evolutionary process of networks has been studied by many authors, often resorting to theoretical physics ---in particular, mapping network evolution to quantum mechanics.
+For the sake of brevity, let us cite only a few.
+Bianconi and Barabasi \cite{bianconi01} compared Bose-Einstein Condensation phenomena (BEC) to \textit{winner-takes-all} policies (\WTA~hereinafter); Bianconi \cite{bianconi02} discussed the symmetric construction of bosonic and fermionic networks, asserting that the former networks are scale-free and the latter are growing Cayley trees.
+Kriukov et al. \cite{krioukov01} developed a geometric framework to study the structure and functions of complex networks, interpreting edges as non-interacting fermions whose energies are hyperbolic distances between nodes.
+Shen Yi et al. \cite{shen01} discussed an inverse approach to network evolution defining a relation with their model and Fermi-Dirac statistics.
+Baronchelli et al. \cite{baronchelli01} defined a framework using bosonic reaction-diffusion processes, with the aim of analysing dynamical systems on complex networks.
+Perseguers et al. \cite{perseguers01} developed a model of quantum complex networks, drawing a link between the field of complex networks and that of quantum computing.